Thought Industry: Other projects

 Christopher Lee Simmonds continued to perform as a singer/songwriter in the Chicago area through 1996.
 Simultaneously recording with Filter on 1997's Title of Record and recording and producing the debut album by local band MiLkBabY for his label Moonquake Mobile.
 Simmonds also recorded two solo albums, toured the mid-west and east coast through late 2007 and re-located to Baltimore, Maryland, that September.
 There Simmonds established himself as a studio engineer and producer of many projects.
 Most notable would be Good Charlotte, Jimmie's Chicken Shack, Marcy Playground, Underfoot, Filter, Gods & Aliens, Bullhead and many in the local scene.
-Simonds continued with his progressive metal nature and created what most consider to be the continuation of Thought Industry, Bullhead.
+Simmonds continued with his progressive metal nature and created what most consider to be the continuation of Thought Industry, Bullhead.
 Bullhead is a culmination of the most extreme of Simmonds' work.

 Simmonds went on to perform with The Static Dynamic, based out of Boston, Massachusetts.
 The band released a ten-song, self-titled CD distributed by Tunecore through iTunes and Rhapsody.
 Simmonds continues to perform as a solo singer/songwriter in Los Angeles, Las Vegas, Chicago, Baltimore, Pittsburgh, and Philadelphia on a regular basis.
 As a singer for Cosmonaut, Oberlin released Pipebomb Full of Nails in 2004.
 Cosmonaut's debut release was released on Swollen Lip Records.

-On July 18 and 19 2014, a Thought Industry reunion with a line-up of Brent Oberlin, Paul Enzio, Herb Ledbetter, Mike Roche and Jared Bryant took place at Shakespeare's Pub and at Louie's Trophy House Grill respectively, in Kalamazoo, Michigan.
+On July 18 and 19, 2014, a Thought Industry reunion with a line-up of Brent Oberlin, Paul Enzio, Herb Ledbetter, Mike Roche and Jared Bryant took place at Shakespeare's Pub and at Louie's Trophy House Grill respectively, in Kalamazoo, Michigan.